 The Center is the world's only global legal advocacy organization dedicated to advancing women's reproductive health, self-determination, and dignity as basic human rights.
 We have strengthened reproductive health laws and policies in more than 50 countries in Asia, Africa, Europe, and Latin America and the Caribbean, as well as the United States.
-More than twenty years after its founding, the Center remains the only reproductive rights organization that combines U.S. and international legal advocacy.
+More than 20 years after its founding, the Center remains the only reproductive rights organization that combines U.S. and international legal advocacy.
 Its mission remains straightforward and ambitious: to advance reproductive freedom as a fundamental right that all governments are legally obligated to protect, respect and fulfill.
-For more than six years, the Center has spearheaded the use of international litigation and complementary legal advocacy with great success, winning landmark victories in human rights fora, including two decisions that hold governments, the Center has filed groundbreaking cases in the European Court of Human Rights, the Inter-American human rights system, and before U.N. human rights bodies, and provided international and comparative legal analysis and support in precedent-setting cases in national courts in Latin America, Asia, Eastern Europe, and Africa.
+For more than six years, the Center has spearheaded the use of international litigation and complementary legal advocacy with great success, winning landmark victories in human rights fora, including two decisions that hold governments accountable for ensuring access to abortion services where they are legal.
+Among its accomplishments, the Center has filed groundbreaking cases in the European Court of Human Rights, the Inter-American human rights system, and before U.N. human rights bodies, and provided international and comparative legal analysis and support in precedent-setting cases in national courts in Latin America, Asia, Eastern Europe, and Africa.